dfranx/SHADERed/bin/plugins/README.txt

-To install plugins, just place a folder containing plugin.dll here.
+To install plugins, just place a folder containing plugin.dll/plugin.so here.